cdalas2/BVM_Protein_Bilayer_Thickness_Deformations/README.md

 ---

-## How To Build And Run It
+## How To Compile And Run It

-On a terminal one can build a project run by a make file provided.
-Then one can compile the project run by a bash script provided.
+On a terminal one can compile a simulation by a make file provided.
+Then one can run the simulation by a bash script provided.
 Terminal/command lines are:

 $ make